fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 })
 ```

-When the code gets executed, all of the notes stored in the database get printed.
+When the code is executed, the program prints all the notes stored in the database.

 The objects are retrieved from the database with the [find](http://mongoosejs.com/docs/api.html#find_find) method of the _Note_ model.
 The parameter of the method is an object expressing search conditions.
 Since the parameter is an empty object<code>{}</code>, we get all of the notes stored in the  _notes_ collection.